VinceNolan999/ms1-nicola/README.md

 ---
 ## <u>Deployment</u>
+My project was developed on Gitpod with regular commits during development to Github via pushing.
+This also ensured against data loss.

+To deploy my project in github I took the following steps.
+- Select the repository in github. [milestone1] https://github.com/VinceNolan999/ms1-nicola
+- Click on the settigs button
+- locate the Github pages section.
+- select 'save'

 <!--
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).